mDinardo08/diss/README.md

 (it should be 5000).
 After another few minutes the ai will be initalised and you will be able to visit the site.
 To kill the process press ctrl+c while in the command prompt.

-To run the test project navigate to the ./UltimateTicTacToeTests directory and run the "dotnet test" command this will run the tests in the command prompt and print out the results

 To run the front end by itself first install the angular command line tool.
 This can be done by first downloading npm at -> https://nodejs.org/en/download/ and running the command npm install -g @angular/cli this will install the angular cli globally on your machine.
 The navigate to the ./UltimateTicTacToe/ClientApp directory and run the "ng start" command.
 This will spin up an instance of the angular app without the server backend.

+# Testing the project

+To run the test project navigate to the ./UltimateTicTacToeTests directory and run the "dotnet test" command this will run the tests in the command prompt and print out the results

 To run the tests in the ./UltimateTicTacToe/ClientApp run the "ng test" command.
 This will run the tests in your command prompt once.
 To run the tests in debug mode run the "ng testDebug" command mode.